tylerlittlefield/blizz/README.md

 After this, you’re all set.

-However, I realize that allowing some stranger (i.e. me) to modify your `.Renviron` is scary\!
-If you want to avoid using `blizz_creds()`, you can obtain the client ID, secret, and token by following the [docs](https://develop.battle.net/documentation/guides/getting-started).
+If you want to avoid using `blizz_auth()`, you can obtain the Client ID, Secret, and Token by following the [docs](https://develop.battle.net/documentation/guides/getting-started).
 Then edit the `.Renviron` file manually and supply the credentials like
 so: